 Understand how to analyze both racism and structural antisemitism through studying how feminist foremothers worked to dismantle all oppression.

 Experience the learning while being guided in a process that supports creative process and our signature contemplative writing practices.

 Many people now know the term "intersectionality."
 It is a transformational theory of identity from Black feminism.
 But what most people don't know is that it is also a theory of power and building coalitions, and it was produced in the context of many diverse feminist lineages on identity, power, and movement work.

-Feminist foremothers in the 1970s and 1980s created in-depth conversations and theories on identity.
-They did so because they were trying to organize social and political movements on behalf of "women"—but "women" is one of the most layered, diverse words imaginable.
+Feminist foremothers in the 1970s and 1980s had to create this in-depth knowledge.
+They were organizing social movements on behalf of "women"—but "women" is one of the most layered, diverse words imaginable.